Creating a Feedback Culture at Work: Benefits and Tips

 Feedback is an essential part of our development as people.
 It helps us grow and change by identifying what we’re doing well and where we need to improve.
 Without feedback, we’d never know when we are making solid progress or when we need to change course.

-Research highlighted in Harvard Business Review showed that employees who get feedback at least once a month are more likely to improve than employees who receive feedback only on occasion.
+Studies by Harvard Business Review show that employees who get feedback at least once a month are more likely to improve than employees who receive feedback only on occasion.

-So if you are looking for how to improve call center agent performance, providing regular feedback is your best friend.
+So, if you’re looking for ways to improve call center agent performance, providing regular feedback is your best friend.

 We are the sum of our experiences.
 When it comes to the workplace, feedback is the foundation for how we manage our careers and grow as professionals.